Schematizing the Observer and the Epistemic Content of Theories: What a Theory Is

-In sum, a theory must include all the practices and principles that allow one to meaningfully bring formal theory and practical experiment into contact with each other so that the former may be used to interpret the latter, and the latter may be used to constrain the former, \emph{i}.\emph{e}., so that data may be structured in such a way as to be directly comparable with, and even identified with, \emph{e}.\emph{g}., formal solutions to the equations of motion.
-This will include, \emph{inter alia}: \begin{itemize} \noitemsep \item mathematical structures, relations and formul{\ae} over and above the abstract equations of motion or field equations (\emph{e}.\emph{g}., in Newtonian mechanics that $\vec{v} \equalsdf \dot{\vec{x}}$, that mass is additive, that spacetime has a flat affine structure, and so on); \item standards of good argumentation (accepted approximative techniques for solving equations, sound heuristics for informal arguments, and so on); \item families of accepted experimental and observational practices for systems of different types; \item rules for connecting experimental outcomes with formal propositions (principles of representation, guidelines for the construction of concrete data models from raw observations, rules for reckoning expected experimental precision and error, and so on); \item rules of evidential warrant (what can be evidence, how to apply it, reckoning of error tolerance, and so on); \item and guidelines for judging the legitimacy of proposed modifications, extensions, and restrictions of all these. \end{itemize} Most of this will be difficult if not impossible to articulate and record in an exhaustive and precise way, so as to lend itself to use in formal philosophical investigations.
+In sum, a theory must include all the practices and principles that allow one to meaningfully bring formal theoretical structure and practical experiment into contact with each other so that the former may be used to interpret the latter, and the latter may be used to constrain the former, \emph{i}.\emph{e}., so that data may be structured in such a way as to be comparable with, and even identified with, \emph{e}.\emph{g}., formal solutions to the equations of motion.
+This will include, \emph{inter alia}: \begin{itemize} \noitemsep \item mathematical structures, relations and formul{\ae} over and above the abstract equations of motion or field equations (\emph{e}.\emph{g}., in Newtonian mechanics that $\vec{v} \equalsdf \dot{\vec{x}}$, that mass is additive, that spacetime has a flat affine structure, and so on); \item standards of good argumentation (accepted approximative techniques for solving equations for the purpose of addressing particular kinds of questions, methods for stability analysis of perturbative results, sound heuristics for informal arguments, and so on); \item families of accepted experimental and observational practices for systems of different types; \item rules for connecting experimental outcomes with formal propositions (principles of representation, guidelines for the construction of concrete data models from raw observations, rules for reckoning expected experimental precision and error, and so on); \item rules of evidential warrant (what can be evidence, how to apply it, reckoning of error tolerance, and so on); \item and guidelines for judging the legitimacy of proposed modifications, extensions, and restrictions of all these. \end{itemize} (I make no pretense that this is an exhaustive list, only a sample of characteristic components of a theory's epistemic content.)
+Most of this will be difficult if not impossible to articulate and record in an exhaustive and precise way, so as to lend itself to use in formal philosophical investigations.
 We must trust that all such collateral principles and practices are there, and can be, now and again, each more or less precisely articulated as the occasion demands.
-The same holds true, however, for formal reconstructions of all forms of reasoning in science (\emph{e}.\emph{g}., the `auxiliary hypotheses' of the hypothetico-deductive method, which always hide an ugly mob of philosophical sins.)
+The same holds true, however, for formal reconstructions of all forms of reasoning in science (\emph{e}.\emph{g}., the `auxiliary hypotheses' of the hypothetico-deductive method, which always hide an unruly mob of philosophical sins)---which, I believe, those formal reconstructions themselves lull us into forgetting.\footnote{See \citeN{curiel-fw-confirm-newt-abd} for a discussion of these kinds of informal practices and principles that necessarily attend real application of theoretical structure in a particular form of logical argument deployed in physics.}

 On this view, the entirety of a theory is a dynamic entity, evolving over time as new theoretical and experimental techniques and practices are developed and accepted.
 I believe this is the right way to think about these matters for many if not most purposes in those parts of philosophy of science studying scientific theories.
 The contemporary practice of treating theories as static, fixed entities, especially in work of a more technical and formal character, can lead to serious philosophical error.
 An adequate semantics of a theory, for instance, should reflect and accommodate its dynamic nature.